-- 1. The Surviving Children definition within the Survivor Income Benefit will always include children related to You by civil union. - 2.
-The Surviving Spouse definition within the Survivor Income Benefit will always include civil unions. - 3.
-Entering a civil union, terminating a civil union, the death of a party to a civil union or a party to a civil union losing employment, which results in a loss of group insurance, will all constitute as a Change in Family Status. - 4.
-The Complications of Pregnancy provision, if shown in the Definitions section of the Certificate, is revised as follows:
+- 1. Entering a civil union, terminating a civil union, the death of a party to a civil union or a party to a civil union losing employment, which results in a loss of group insurance, will all constitute as a Change in Family Status. - The Complications of Pregnancy provision, if shown in the Definitions section of the Certificate, is revised as follows: